 In this course students learn how to improve their accuracy and typing speed.
 Students also learn formatting for personal and business letters, memoranda, simple tabulation techniques, proofreading and editing.
-This course covers the basics of computer hardware, software, networks and the Internet.
-The objective is to prepare students to take the IC3 certification exam.
+This course covers the basics of computer hardware, software, networks and the internet.